Pasty Butt: How to Identify It, Treat It, and Prevent Pasty Butt

 How to Prevent Pasty Butt

-Chicks also cannot care for themselves.
+Chicks cannot care for themselves.
 The mother hen keeps her babies clean and makes sure they have the right food.
 You, as the chick's new Mom, must do these things!
-Here are some things to think about when taking care of very young chicks:
+Here are some things to be sure to do when taking care of very young chicks:

 Make sure fresh clean water is always available near the starter feed.
 If the chick doesn't drink enough water, just like us, it may be more likely to encounter issues with hardened fecal matter.
 A good waterer has a container with a moat for drinking.